rohitkarhadkar/open_source_portfolio/README.md

 **Sprint 1**  (February 28 - March 20)

-[Pull Request](https://github.com/ChicoState/PantryNode/pull/59) : Issue #21:Added unit test to authSignupController for existing user scenario.
+[Pull Request](https://github.com/ChicoState/PantryNode/pull/59) : Issue #21: Added unit test to authSignupController for existing user scenario.
 This Pull Request adds infrastructure for automated testing using Jest, focusing on unit testing.
 It includes a test case to verify user existence in the database but wasn't merged due to being based on outdated code.

 **Sprint 2**  (March 21 - April 3)